Our Blueprint for Sustainability

 The following are Ford standards with particular relevance to sustainability.

-Ford’s commitment to human rights is embodied in our Code of Human Rights, Basic Working Conditions, and Corporate Responsibility, which forms the foundation for work within our own operations and our supply chain.
-This Code articulates our commitments on key human and labor rights issues.
+Ford’s commitment to human rights is embodied in our Code of Human Rights, Basic Working Conditions and Corporate Responsibility, which forms the foundation for work within our own operations and our supply chain.
+This code articulates our commitments on key human and labor rights issues.

 Policy Letter 24 is based on fundamental elements of internationally recognized labor standards, including the Universal Declaration of Human Rights, International Labour Organization Covenants, the Organisation for Economic Co-operation and Development’s Guidelines for Multinational Enterprises, the United Nations’ Global Compact Principles, the Global Sullivan Principles, and standards of the Fair Labor Association and International Metalworkers’ Federation.
 Ford encourages businesses throughout our supply chain to adopt and enforce similar policies, and seeks to identify and do business with organizations that conduct business to standards that are consistent with Policy Letter 24.
 See Setting Requirements for Sustainability Issues in Our Supplier Contracts and Guides for more information.

 One of the aims of the early 2012 revision to Policy Letter 24 was to develop an implementation plan for the “protect, respect and remedy” framework designed by John Ruggie, Special Representative to the United Nations Secretary General on business and human rights at the international level.
-Ford is eager to implement many of these recommendations, and we are using the framework to benchmark our own strategies and to integrate the principles into the assessment process.
-The revised Policy also includes a commitment to work with local, indigenous people on sustainable water use, and language to specifically address human trafficking.
-In previous versions of Policy Letter 24, Ford has considered human trafficking to be a potential element of “forced labor.”
-However, given the new California law requiring disclosure on supply chain due diligence related to forced labor and human trafficking, we felt it important to make our definition of forced labor and human trafficking more explicit to our suppliers and stakeholders.
+Ford is implementing many of these recommendations, and we are using the framework to benchmark our own strategies and to integrate the principles into the assessment process.
+The Policy also includes a commitment to work with local, indigenous people on sustainable water use, and language to specifically address human trafficking.
+In previous versions of Policy Letter 24, Ford considered human trafficking to be a potential element of “forced labor.”
+However, given the California law requiring disclosure on supply chain due diligence related to forced labor and human trafficking, we felt it important to make our definition of forced labor and human trafficking more explicit to our suppliers and stakeholders.
 See Forced Labor and Human Trafficking in Supply Chains for more information.

 Finally, Policy Letter 24 – consistent with our Global Terms and Conditions – communicates our encouragement of suppliers to adopt and enforce similar policies for their suppliers and subcontractors.
 We actively promote and assess implementation of sustainable policies and practices in our own operations and in our supply chain.
 The performance criteria for assessments of Ford-owned facilities and facilities operated by Ford now address several key community issues and evaluate engagement with members of the local community.
 The key community issues include environmental impact, local environmental concerns, social performance, volunteerism, philanthropy, and commitment to all local citizens, indigenous populations and community groups.